To book a meeting room, call Administrative Secretary Maura Deems at 978-623-8415 for availability.

 Meeting Room Policy

 Memorial Hall Library provides free and equitable access to resources, staff, and spaces in a welcoming environment where all can connect to each other and to the world.
 Priority in the use of Library meeting rooms will always be given to library programs and municipal meetings.
-As space permits, non-profit groups engaged in educational, cultural, intellectual, or civic activities whose primary clientele are Andover residents, may use a room once per year for a meeting.
+As space permits, non-profit groups engaged in educational, cultural, intellectual, or civic activities free of charge focused on Andover residents, may use a room once per year for a meeting.
 The meeting room facilities shall be made available to such groups on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting use.
 Granting permission to use these rooms does not constitute an approval or endorsement of any group by the Library, the Library Board of Trustees, or the Town of Andover.

 - All requests to use a meeting room must be made in advance by an Andover resident who takes responsibility for the group's compliance with this policy.

-- Groups using the meeting room will be held responsible for any costs incurred by the Library or the Town because of that use.
-The Town may require that a group post a bond to cover anticipated costs (e.g., security) in advance of the meeting.
+- Groups using the meeting room will be held responsible for any costs incurred by the Library or the Town associated with that use.
+The Town may require that a group post a bond or provide a certificate of insurance to cover anticipated costs (e.g., security) in advance of the meeting.

 - Attendance is limited by meeting room capacity.
 Fire laws limit maximum capacity to 160 people in Memorial Hall, but only 120 chairs are available.
 The maximum capacity of the Activity Room is 30 people.